VCCT-MAST5112-2025-G1/ST10479919-MAST5112-POE/README.md

 - Sort by Starters | Mains | Desserts
 - See total costs of items

-## Requirement
+## Requirements
-Android 8.0 or higher with a screen size of 378x720 is recommended
+Nodejs to run the app from an emulator (https://nodejs.org/en)

-IOS is compatibile and should run.
+Android 8.0 or higher with a screen size of 378x720 is recommended IOS is compatibile and should run.
 However, the app was mostly tested on Android so expect some bugs

 ## Screenshots
 ![Screenshot_20251022_131342_Expo_Go](https://github.com/user-attachments/assets/f4269c66-86a2-4621-bb17-187b8584414a)